benoitlecahain/Schemas/README.md

 # Schemas
-This repo contains schemas I've built and shared publicly
+This repo contains schemas I've built and shared publicly.
+You can freely download them and use them.
+If those help you, I also appreciate feedbacks and comments :)